Use These Best Practices When Using the New Clubhouse App

 BIO (Account Profile)

 - The first 3 Lines – The first 3 lines are your most important real estate.
 It’s what people see when they tap on your photo from inside a room and it’s what inspires them (or doesn’t) to view your entire profile and, ultimately, connect with you.
-Use those three lines to make a claim to show social proof or specify a service you provide to catch they eye of a person in need of what you offer.
+Use those three lines to test what gets more people to take a look at your full profile and follow you.
+Try making a claim to show social proof or specify a service you provide to catch they eye of a person in need of what you offer.
+Try using your positioning statement and changing your top three lines every time you go into a new room.

 - Photo – Your photo should be bright and clear.